 HOW TO REACH

 1.)
 Through International Airport at MUSCAT.
 Oman is very flexible for a Tourist Visa.
-Many nationalities get Visa on Arrival at International Airport or you can get Omani Visa online by clicking this.
+Many nationalities get visas upon Arrival at International Airport, or you can get Omani Visa online by clicking this.
 OMAN AIR is the official air carrier of this region.
 Read my review of Oman Air Business Class Fly with Style.

 2.)
-And if you are self-driving from Dubai then
+If you are self-driving from Dubai, then

 - take UAE – HATTA border to reach Muscat.
-At border, you will have to cross two check-points.
+At the border, you will have to cross two checkpoints.

-- First, you will exit UAE checkpoint and then after a few meters drive you will have to pass OMAN entry point.
+- First, you will exit the UAE checkpoint, and then after a few meters drive you will have to pass OMAN entry point.

 - Keep your Car Insurance policy papers valid in Oman ready with you.

 WHERE TO STAY – Best things to do in Muscat City tour

 There are many luxury hotels or beach resorts where you can opt to stay.
 Also, far away from the city, there are many hilltop resorts too.
 This time I stayed in city center at Levatio Hotel and Fraser Suites.